reshayganfar/CS573-DataViz_Project/README.md

 ## Data

-The data I propose to visualize for my project is the WhoGov dataset provided by Nuffield College, University of Oxford [here](https://www.nuffield.ox.ac.uk/our-research/research-centres/nuffield-politics-research-centre/whogov/whogov-download-links/).
+The data I visualized for my project is the WhoGov dataset provided by Nuffield College, University of Oxford [here](https://www.nuffield.ox.ac.uk/our-research/research-centres/nuffield-politics-research-centre/whogov/whogov-download-links/).
 The dataset contains information about more than 50,000 cabinet members from 177 countries, spanning July 1966 - July 2016.
 There is a separate entry for each cabinet member, from each country, for each year.
 Each entry contains information such as party affiliation, gender, age and military affiliation.

-## Prototypes
+## Exploratory Visualizations

+In the early phase of the project I created several exploratory visualizations in order to investigate the data.

 I’ve created five visualizations to investigate the data.
 Each of these visualizations is provided below with a brief description:

 [![image](https://user-images.githubusercontent.com/68825348/94755774-77f5e900-034a-11eb-9d5e-e123dd56edd7.png)](https://vizhub.com/reshayganfar/3452ae85ed284611b9f01ed085428735)